cisco/webex-assistant-sdk/README.md

-# assistant-sdk
+# Webex Assistant SDK

-SDK for developing Webex Assistant extensions
+An SDK for developing Webex Assistant extensions